maxisawesome/maxisawesome.github.io/all_my_friends.md

 Title: Close Reading of All My Friends by LCD Soundsystem
 ---

-All My Friends, by LCD Soundsystem.
-My favorite song of all time.
-The crux of how this song touches my soul is the mixture of how well the music fits the poetry, how it wields a feeling of "current nostalgia," an understanding of your current moment and how you're gonna miss right now in the future, and fits for everyone.
+All My Friends by LCD Soundsystem is my favorite song of all time.
+It's glory (glamour?) comes from it's perfect pairing of lyrical content and tone of music, how it wields a nostalgia for right now, and fits for everyone.
+It's both a celebration of deep, deep friendships and a lament towards what's needed to recognize its value.

-It's a narrative track with murky references to a night out, or maybe [throwing a house part](https://www.youtube.com/watch?v=Cj8JrQ9w5jY).
-It's both *a* night and *to*night, and this contrast to builds the emotive backend of the song.
-Sure, this night is one of many, but in the end we know that "many" is a finite number.
+This will be a close reading of that poetry, in an attempt to explain how and why this song means something to me.

+Here's the music video if you'd like to listen along while you read.
+I offer no analysis of the artistic meaning behind the video itself.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/uDRLW748j68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-(There's a music video too, but it's not the point of this analysis.)

-Hover over the <span class="annotation" data-annotation="Like this!">dotted text</span> to read annotations.
+Hover over the <span class="annotation" data-annotation="this text contains the secrets of Art.
+Nice.">dotted text</span> to read annotations.

 ## All My Friends by LCD Soundsystem:

+Let's set the stage.
+There's a narrative in the song with murky references to a night out, or maybe [throwing a house part](https://www.youtube.com/watch?v=Cj8JrQ9w5jY).
+The main voice in the song stands for some allegory of everyone and no one at the same time.

+It's both *a* night and *to*night, a contrast that builds the emotional backend of the song.
+It's also consistently referenced as a night that's in the

+Things to cover here:

+test 123

 <span class="annotation" data-annotation="The opening line sets the scene for the in and out of 'tonight' vs 'all nights'.
 'That's how it starts' kicks off the specific outing that this song refers to, but at the same time compares it to a standard formed by all the other nights and outings.
 This casual attitude and placement of the night kind of in the middle of all nights in terms of quality tugs against the palpable preciousness that the singer clearly has for the night.
 That interplay is what makes the poetry so potent, and over the course of the song as it builds to its sonic apex, the preciousness seeps into all those nights.
 The point it builds is that every moment with your friends is a treasure.
-This line sets the stage for all of that.">That's how it starts
+This line sets the stage for all of that.">That's how it starts<br>
 We go back to your house</span>

 <span class="annotation" data-annotation="I've generally imagined 'the charts' as the music charts, as James Murphy is the lead singer of the band.
 I don't think it's particularly important.
 It continues to build the sense of friendship.
 He's giving credit to the friend as they 'figure it out,' or at the least try to _do_ something.">You check the charts<br>
 And start to figure it out</span>

-<span class="annotation" data-annotation="Prepare for an adventure!
-This subsection builds the anticipation of the evening being a fun one.
+<span class="annotation" data-annotation="This subsection builds the anticipation of the evening being a fun one.
 It also alludes to the experience all parts have together.">And if it's crowded, all the better<br>
 Because we know we're gonna be up late<br>
 But if you're worried about the weather<br>
 Then you picked the wrong place to stay</span>